glasswalk3r/cpan-openbsd-smoker/README.md

 ## The Vagrant provisioned VM

-The associated VM with this project is based Vagrant and Virtualbox with the Smoker pre-configured on OpenBSD 6.
+The associated VMs (see Vagranfile) with this project are based on Vagrant (and Virtualbox as the provider)  with the Smoker pre-configured on OpenBSD.
 Many aspects of the VM can be customized during the provisioning phase, like:

   * Mirrors to be used (OpenBSD and CPAN)
   * Which perl to compile and use for the smoker